FRANCENA RESTON RAD RTS AIDTA AISTD FSIPBE

 Validation: Candidates under the age of 18 years must have the back of the Manuscript Copy validated as an original unaided work by an independent witness, e.g. Director of Music or teacher.
 Junior composers may be assisted, within reason, in the annotation of their compositions.

-26. All classes are open to the public.
+26. All classes are open to the public, for a small entry fee.
 The audience must not enter or leave whilst a class is in progress.

 TIMINGS AND REPEATS

 27. In all classes, competitors should not exceed the stated time limit and may be penalised or even stopped if they do so.

 28. Repeats are optional, but all works must comply with the time limit.